 Some very old pedals may have 9/16in pedal flats.
 You are very unlikely to encounter this on anything but the oldest bikes and, given 9/16in equates to 14.28mm, you might not even notice if using a 15mm spanner.

-A hex key with a long handle is best for removing pedals, and a T-shaped hex key with a sliding end is ideal because it allows you to move the long part of the hex key to avoid the bike’s chainrings.
+A hex key with a long handle is best for removing pedals, and a T-shaped hex key with a sliding end is ideal because it enables you to move the long part of the hex key to avoid the bike’s chainrings.

 Note you always fit or remove pedals from the crank end of the pedal spindle.
 If your pedals have a bolt, cap or screw on the outside end of the pedal spindle, this is only used to service the bearings.